AymanAegon/FRUTA/README.md

 ## Elevate your small fruit business with our innovative web application

 ### Link : http://fruta.therealayman.tech/home
-Fruta is a cloud-enabled, mobile-ready, offline-storage compatible, inventory organizer.
+Fruta is a cloud-enabled, mobile-ready, online-storage compatible, inventory organizer.

 - Add Products to your inventory